Migrate a .NET application from Amazon Web Services

-B. After you are connected, install a client that you will use to back up data to Rackspace Cloud Files (for example, Cyberduck, available at http://cyberduck.ch/).
+After you are connected, install an FTP client application that you will use to back up data to Rackspace Cloud Files.
 You can use any browser to download the client.

 Back up data from AWS to Rackspace Cloud Files

-Using the client that you installed in the preceding section (for example, Cyberduck), upload the .NET project folder to the Rackspace Cloud Files container that you created in the article Provisioning cloud resources when migrating from Amazon Web Services.
+Using the FTP client that you installed in the preceding section, upload the .NET project folder to the Rackspace Cloud Files container that you created in the article Provision cloud resources when migrating from Amazon Web Services.

 Restore data from Cloud Files to Cloud Servers